 I am assistant professor of philosophy of science at University College Groningen and at the Faculty of Philosophy of the University of Groningen.
 I am also a member of the Young Academy Groningen and an external member of the Munich Center for Mathematical Philosophy (MCMP).

-Prior to coming to Groningen, I substituted as professor of theoretical philosophy at the University of Göttingen after working as a postdoc in the research collaboration "Epistemology of the LHC" at the University of Wuppertal and as academic visitor at the University of Cambridge UK.
+Prior to coming to Groningen, I substituted as professor of theoretical philosophy at the University of Göttingen after working as a postdoc in the research collaboration "Epistemology of the LHC" at the University of Wuppertal and as academic visitor at the University of Cambridge, UK.
 Previously, I studied physics and philosophy in Göttingen and Lausanne.
-I hold a PhD in philosophy from the University of Bonn, where Andreas Bartels was my supervisor, and a PhD in theoretical physics from the University of Heidelberg, supervised by Christof Wetterich.
+I hold a PhD in philosophy from the University of Bonn, where Andreas Bartels was my supervisor, and a PhD in theoretical physics from the University of Heidelberg, where Christof Wetterich was my supervisor.

 I have very diverse research interests.
 The following is a broad overview of them that gives you an impression of my main philosophical ideas and preferences.

 I am intrigued by the challenge to make sense of quantum theory.
 An excellent brief account of my published thoughts has been written by Richard Healey's in his SEP-entry "Quantum-Bayesian and Pragmatist Views of Quantum Theory", Section 5.1.
-My papers concerning the prospects for epistemic accounts of quantum states (here, here, here, here), the compatibility of (so-called) non-local quantum correlations with relativity theory (here) and the problem that arise from quantum theories with infinitely many degrees of freedom (here).
+My papers concerning the prospects for epistemic accounts of quantum states can be found here, here, here, here, and a paper concerning the compatibility of (so-called) non-local quantum correlations with relativity theory here.
 My monograph "Interpreting Quantum Theory -- A Therapeutic Approach" brings together all the different threads of my work on quantum theory until now.
 It has been reviewed for Erkenntnis by Florian Boge.